turboMaCk/planning-game/CONTRIBUTING.md

 ## Contributing

-If you're thinking about contributing to this project but don't know where to start feel free to open an issue.
+If you thinking about contributing to this project but don't know where to start feel free to open an issue.